 How to be a Great Guest Blogger

 I’m here to promote my book, and I’m not going to lie about that.
 However, what I really want to do when guest blogging, is to make you, the reader, happy.
-I want to give you what you want, when visiting this blog.
-I want to connect with you so you know something about my style, my personality, and me.
+I want to give you what you want when visiting this blog.
+I want to connect with you, so you know something about my style, my personality, and me.
 After all, even though there is a good possibility Hugh and I share some of the same readers, we also don’t.
-In order to be a Great Guest Blogger there are some things you need to know.
+To be a Great Guest Blogger, there are some things you need to know.

 Seven Things to do Before Beginning to Write Your Guest Blog/Article

 I’ll attempt to put these questions to ask the host in some type of order that makes sense.

 - What word count do you prefer?

 - What kinds of images do you prefer?

 - What kind of word usage do you prefer?